Back to Intro to Storybook

 Can't we automate this workflow and test our component interactions automatically?

-Write an interaction test using the play function
+Write a component test using the play function

 Storybook's play and @storybook/addon-interactions help us with that.
 A play function includes small snippets of code that run after the story renders.